joecullin/aoc2021/journal.md

 # Misc notes & thoughts.

 ---
+## Day 10

+Last bit of catching up to current.

+Got lucky with part two.
+My leftover array from part one happened to be exactly what I needed for autocompletion.

+---
 ## Day 8

 Playing catch-up after 2 sick days, I decided up front that I would settle for ugly-but-working.